Bubbe’s Best Passover Recipes

 Even a beginner cook could make this slow cooked chicken and have it turn out perfectly.
 This recipe could not be easier.
 A few minutes of prep and you'll come home to a delicious dinner. —Anita Bell, Hermitage, Tennessee

 Popovers have an important role at the Passover table, substituting for bread.
 When puffed and golden brown, they’re ready to share. —Gloria Mezikofsky, Wakefield, Massachusetts

 Carrots and radishes give color and crunch to this sweet, spicy side.
 We never have leftovers.
 If you make it ahead, reheat it and add the walnuts just before serving. —Thomas Faglon, Somerset, New Jersey

-Moist, dense and chocolaty describes this rich cake.
-A silky bittersweet ganache infused with rosemary really takes this dessert over the top.—Kelly Gardner, Alton, Illinois
+This rich cake is the essence of moist, dense and chocolaty.
+A silky chocolate ganache infused with rosemary really takes it over the top. —Kelly Gardner, Alton, Illinois

 Radishes aren't just for salads anymore.
 This abundant springtime veggie makes a colorful side to any meal. —Taste of Home Test Kitchen